ppcd-daomanhvan/ppcd-daomanhvan/README.md

 I still care, I just need my notes.
 Please remind me if I forgot a detail :-/

 ### Informal coffee chats
-I'm a fan!
-Schedule a coffee meeting so we can understand each other better.
+Dont hesitate to schedule a coffee meeting so we can understand each other better.
 All free slots in my calendar are fair game.
 I also welcome meeting in person.

 ## My working style
 I work through making things work, building trust and catalyzing discussions.
 Grab me for backup, if need be, so: